 Don’t Delay Medical Treatment if You Suspect Shock

 If your suspect that you or someone with you is experiencing symptoms of shock after a car accident or other type of incident, seek emergency medical care as quickly as possible.
 Don’t wait for the symptoms to subside—even if the victim says they will pass.
 Do not wait for the symptoms to worsen.
 Stay on the line with the 911 dispatcher if possible in case they have instructions for you.

 After the victims receive the medical care they need and as you begin the process of recovery, don’t hesitate to contact Thomas Law Offices if you’re questioning your legal options in Kentucky.
-If negligence, recklessness, or carelessness caused the accident, you may be able to file a lawsuit against the guilty party and potentially receive financial compensation.
-Our Louisville car accident lawyers are ready to help.
+If negligence, recklessness, or carelessness caused the car accident, you may be able to file a lawsuit against the guilty party and potentially receive financial compensation.
+We are ready to help.